armandomistral/armandomistral/README.md

 - 👋  Hi, I’m @armandomistral
-- 👀 I’m interested in open design, user experience, typography, design prototypes, checklists
+- 👀 I’m interested in open design, storytelling, typography, design prototyping, checklists & self-managed organizations
-- 🌱 I’m currently learning GitHub, decentralized finance and cryptocurrency
+- 🌱 I’m currently learning GitHub, web development with JavaScript, and token & platform economics
-- 💞️ I’m looking to collaborate on design for decentralized finance
+- 💞️ I’m looking to collaborate on design
-- 📫 How to reach me: nico.dreher[at]gmail.com
+- 📫 How to reach me: nico.dreher[at]protonmail.com

 <!---
 armandomistral/armandomistral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.